Thank you for your interest in the VCE Loudoun Master Gardener Program.

 - Review the Training Requirements.

 It is important to know and understand what is required to complete the Master Gardener Program and receive certification.
 You’ll find details about class dates and times, virtual classes, and training hours. - Complete the Application.
-Applications will be accepted in late September.
+Applications will be accepted starting September 18th and link to that system will be posted here then.
 (Note applications are considered in order received and Loudoun County residents receive priority.)

 - Pass a background screening.